fasihahmad/octopress-junkjam/source/_posts/2018-03-23-farewell-hindi-songs.markdown

  7. For the lost one:
    Behti hawa sa tha wo

- 8. And the farwell anthem, which includes all emotions:
+  8. The farwell anthem, which includes all emotions:
    Kabhi Alvidaa na kahna

   9.And this one to sum up the whole experience: